UK to open citizenship path to Hong Kongers from January

-LONDON (AP) — Britain’s government announced Wednesday that it will open a new special pathway to obtaining U.K. citizenship for eligible Hong Kongers from January 2021, taking another step toward solidifying a policy denounced by China.
+LONDON (AP) — Britain’s government announced Wednesday that it will open a new special pathway to obtaining U.K. citizenship for up to 3 million eligible Hong Kongers as of January, taking another step toward solidifying a policy denounced by China.

 In a statement, the Home Office said holders of the British National Overseas passport and their immediate family members can move to the U.K. to work and study.
 The change to immigration rules was introduced after Beijing imposed a new, sweeping national security law on Hong Kong.

-“Today’s announcement shows the U.K. is keeping its word: we will not look the other way on Hong Kong, and we will not duck our historic responsibilities to its people,” British Foreign Secretary Dominic Raab said.
+“Today’s announcement shows the U.K. is keeping its word: We will not look the other way on Hong Kong, and we will not duck our historic responsibilities to its people,” British Foreign Secretary Dominic Raab said.

-Britain announced in early July it was extending residency rights for up to 3 million people eligible for the British National Overseas passport in Hong Kong, stressing that it would uphold its duty to the former British colony after the new law was imposed.
+Britain announced in early July it was extending residency rights for some 2.9 million people eligible for the British National Overseas passport in Hong Kong, stressing that it would uphold its duty to the former British colony after the new law was imposed.

 Eligible individuals from Hong Kong currently can come to the U.K. for six months without a visa.
-They will have the right to live and work in the country for five years.
+With the rule change, they will have the right to live and work in the country for five years.
 After that, they will be allowed to apply for settled status and then again for citizenship.

 Those eligible can access the British job market at any skill level and without a salary threshold, but won’t have access to public funds.